 Three countries comparable to Wales already built world-class digital health.
 They spent less.
 They recruited better.
 They delivered more.
 They did it by rejecting the very model Wales chose.

-This page defines where Wales needs to get.
+This page — the core of the Digital Blueprint for NHS Wales — defines where Wales needs to get.
 The six interventions describe how to get there.

 What Good Looks Like